 Convocation Honors are awarded to current sophomores, juniors or seniors who achieved a 3.6 or above G.P.A. for the preceding year.
-The College bases this G.P.A. on at least 12 semester hours of Hood work (or approved study away) on letter-grade basis.
+The College bases this G.P.A. on at least 12 credit hours of Hood work (or approved study away) on a letter-grade basis, or an alternate recognized full-time status (as verified by the Center for Academic Achievement and Retention) based on letter-graded coursework.
 Students who have outstanding incomplete grades for the year are not eligible.

 The Dean’s List recognizes degree-seeking students who completed at least 6 semester hours of Hood work (or who have received permission to study abroad or away for a semester) and achieved a 3.5 or above semester G.P.A.
 Students who have outstanding incomplete grades for the semester are not eligible.

-Hood College Scholars are named at the beginning of the junior or senior year, is the student who received Convocation Honors for at least two consecutive years (may include approved study away).
+A Hood College Scholar, named at the beginning of the junior or senior year, is the student who received Convocation Honors for at least two consecutive years (may include approved study away).
 A student who has graduated from the College is not eligible to become a Hood College Scholar.

 Students are in good academic standing when both the semester and cumulative Grade Point Averages are at least 2.0.
 Hood makes every effort to assist students to maintain this academic standard.
 It is the student’s responsibility to take advantage of the College’s academic, health and psychological counseling services as a means of overcoming problems impeding progress.